kasper-piskorski/docs/pages/documentation/4-querying-with-graql/insert-queries.md

 Allow the concept type to have the given resource.

-This is done by creating a specific relation type relating the concept type and resource.
+This is done by creating a specific relation relating the concept and resource.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell11" data-toggle="tab">Graql</a></li>